bitfocus/companion-module-obs-studio/companion/HELP.md

 **Sources**

+- Set Source Visibility _(Individual source)_
-- Set Source Visibility _(Individual sources, or All Sources within a scene)_
+- Set Visibility of All Sources in Scene _(with an optional except list, set to the opposite visibility)_
 - Set Filter Visibility
 - Set Filter Settings
 - Set Source Transform (Position / Scale / Rotation)